 As of Thursday evening, 45 residents and 12 staff at the facility had tested positive for the virus, with additional results pending.
-The Maine CDC collected about 100 samples Wednesday after one individual “associated with the center” tested positive for the virus, according to a release.
+The Maine CDC collected about 100 samples Wednesday after one individual “associated with the center” tested positive for the virus, according to the agency.
 The facility joins nearly a dozen other long-term care facilities in Maine that have seen outbreaks of the virus.

-The Maine CDC said that, going forward, it will be implementing universal testing at long term care facilities after one coronavirus case is detected due to the state’s increased testing capacity.
-Previously, a cluster of confirmed cases was needed before the state mandated testing for all residents and staff.
+The Maine CDC said that, going forward, it will be implementing universal testing at long-term care facilities after one coronavirus case is detected due to the state’s increased testing capacity.
+Previously, a cluster of three or more confirmed cases was needed before the state recommended testing for all residents and staff.

 The 57 cases at Cape Memory Center makes the facility’s outbreak one of the largest to date in Maine.
 The Augusta Center for Health and Rehabilitation was the site of Maine’s largest coronavirus outbreak to date.
 That facility recorded 76 cases in April, and seven residents died.